brianbuccola/brianbuccola.github.io/work.md

 ## Proceedings Papers

 - Brian Buccola.
+2016.
 [Severing maximality from *fewer than*: evidence from genericity][sub20].
-To appear in *Proceedings of Sinn und Bedeutung 20*.
+In Nadine Bade, Polina Berezovskaya, and Anthea Schöller (eds.), *Proceedings of Sinn und Bedeutung 20*, pp. 127--144.

 - Brian Buccola.
 2015.
 [Variable monotonicity and *less than*: when Van Benthem's problem is not a problem][nels45].
 In Thuy Bui and Deniz Özyıldız (eds.), *Proceedings of the 45th Annual Meeting of the North East Linguistic Society (NELS 45)*, volume 1, pp. 135--124.